-Synectic, a product development company, has been working extensively for years developing optimal techniques to manufacture products across numerous industries using Nitinol.
+Synectic has been working extensively for years developing optimal techniques to manufacture products across numerous industries using Nitinol.
 Having the ability to work in house with Nitinol allows us to rapidly prove out concepts and iterate working prototypes in short order.
 Many times, we get asked by customers what Nitinol is and how it can be used to improve their product.
 We've broken down these common questions into an easy to follow guide covering everything you need to know about this amazing metal alloy.

 1. What is Nitinol?

-Nitinol (pronounced night-in-all) is a metal alloy that has unique properties and uses, most common being that it can be made to “remember” or change shape depending on temperature.
+Nitinol (pronounced night-in-all) is a metal alloy that has unique properties and uses, the most common being that it can be made to “remember” or change shape depending on temperature.
 The name represents its elemental components and place of origin.
 The “Ni” and “Ti” are the atomic symbols for Nickel and Titanium and the “NOL” stands for the Naval Ordinance Laboratory where it was discovered in 1959.
 Scientists were trying to develop a heat and corrosive resistant alloy, and in that process, created an alloy made of 55% nickel and 45% titanium.

 2. What is Nitinol used for?

 Nitinol has been around since the early 1960s but was not commercialized until twenty years later, due to the tight controls needed in the manufacturing process.
 It has become a very important material for designers of robotics and medical equipment over the past several decades.
-It’s superelastic (10X as flexible as other metals) and thermal shape memory properties are unlike any other material available to engineering and product development.
+Its superelastic (10X as flexible as other metals) and thermal shape memory properties are unlike any other material available for engineering and product development.

 Nitinol is most often used in applications that require tight space requirements.
 Nitinol best performs in an area where conventional mechanisms cannot fit.
 An extremely useful application for Nitinol wire is where a device or structure needs to be inserted thru a small opening and then released to open to a larger set size.
 A structure can be compressed to fit into a small diameter delivery tube and then inserted into position and allowed to open to several times the diameter of the delivery tube.